Zagreb Pride

 Zagreb Pride (Zagrebačka povorka ponosa) is the annual LGBTIQ+ pride march in the city of Zagreb, Croatia, which first took place in 2002, as the first successful pride march in Southeast Europe.
 Zagreb Pride organizers say their work was inspired by the Stonewall Riots and the Gay Liberation Front.
 It is self-identified as LGBTIQ+ march and therefore in 2003 changed its name from Gay Pride Zagreb into Zagreb Pride.
-The Pride was organized by volunteer-based and grass-roots Organizing Committee that was formed each year.
+The Pride was organized by a volunteer-based and grass-roots Organizing Committee that was formed each year.
 A new organization founded in 2008 as a non-governmental organization Zagreb Pride that also registered the use of the name as a brand.
 The organization is a member of InterPride, EPOA, IGLYO, ILGA-Europe and in 2010, together with Lesbian Organization LORI and Domino, it was the founding member of Croatian first national LGBT association, Center for LGBT Equality (Centar za LGBT ravnopravnost).
 Pride receives funding from the City of Zagreb and a number of international human rights organizations and embassies.

 The event usually consists of a Pride March through the city center, followed by a gathering at the Nikola Šubić Zrinski Square where speeches are given by LGBTIQ activists.
 Each year the organizers adopt a theme and a collection of principles and values called the "Pride platform", which is designed to be reflected in the march, speeches, and publicity for the event.
 Since 2015 the program of Zagreb Pride is held in Park Ribnjak instead of Zrinjevac.

 Since 2011, Pride Week has been established, with various of daily political, activist and social events, all related to the Pride theme.
 During the Pride Week, Zagreb's legalized squat AKC Medika was turned into the "Pride House".

 Zagreb Pride, Ljubljana Pride and Belgrade Pride are each other's "sister prides".